adrwxyz/adrw.xyz/content/posts/books/backlog.md

 - SPQR: history of rome
 - Atomic habits (copy out the cheet sheet for easy access)
 - 7 habits of highly effective people
-- Take back your Family
+- Take back your Family, Jeff Bethke
 - Live No Lies (copy the section summaries for easy access)
 - Holier Than Thou, Jackie Hill Perry
 - The Anarchist Handbook, Michael Malice
+- Foxe's Book of Martyrs, John Foxe
 - Bonhoffer, Eric Metaxas.
 Heart melting view into the academic, righteous, dynamic home life that birthed one of Germany’s most profound modern theologians, murdered for his role in a conspiracy to kill Hitler.
 The childhood home full of music, outdoor exploration, home school and home church, remind me in many ways of the spirit of a close friend who is Dutch and the bright, curious, academic, righteous spirit he brings to life.
+- When Christmas Comes, Andrew Klavan

 # 2022